We educate, inspire and mobilize support for the ideals and vital work of the United Nations.

 Calendar - Upcoming Events

-jUNe Day guests have free access to Earthplace (nature center), Compo Beach, Longshore Park's seaside pools, tennis, golf, paddleboarding and kayaking.
+jUNe Day guests have free access to Earthplace (nature center), Compo Beach, Longshore Park's seaside pools, tennis, golf and paddling.
 Restaurants throughout the area contribute breakfast and lunch served by local volunteers at Saugatuck School to all who attend.

 At 10:30 a.m. there is a brief welcoming ceremony at the School with UN Senior officials and elected local state and federal leaders followed by a competitive soccer match between the UN team and our Westport Knights.
 We cordially invite UN Delegations, Secretariat and Agency staff to join in the Day’s activities!